cloudbridgeuy/rargs/web/content/docs/getting-started/quick-start.md

 ## Requirements <a name="requirements"></a>

-The only requirements to run `rargs` are `bash` version 4 and the `rargs` binary.
-You may try to run the resulting scripts on a lower version of `bash`, but there's no guarantee that they will work.
+The only requirements to run `rargs` are Bash version 4 and the `rargs` binary.
+You may try to run the resulting scripts on a lower version of Bash, but there's no guarantee that they will work.

 ## Your First Script <a name="your-first-script"></a>

-`rargs` is heavily inspired by two other `bash` frameworks: `bashly`, and `argc`.
-The latter uses comments with a `JsDoc` inspired syntax to add functionality to the scripts at runtime.
-This syntax, known as a `comment decorator`, is a normal bash comment followed by an ` @` sign and a tag.
+The `rargs` framework is heavily inspired by two other Bash frameworks:
+[`bashly`](https://bashly.dannyb.com), and [`argc`](https://github.com/sigoden/argc).
+The latter uses
+comments with a `JsDoc` inspired syntax to add functionality to the scripts at runtime.
+This syntax, known as a `comment decorator`, is a normal Bash comment followed by an ` @` sign and a tag.
 It's how the `rargs` parser identifies configuration.

-To utilize this, you need to run the `argc` command and pass the output to an `eval` call somewhere in your script. `rargs` uses the same comment decorators, and adds a few of its own, but instead of requiring you to invoke it at runtime, you use the `rargs` binary to build your script. `rargs` takes every decorator and transforms it into `bash`, while rearranging your functions along the way.
+To utilize this, you need to run the `argc` command and pass the output to an `eval` call somewhere in your script. `rargs` uses the same comment decorators, and adds a few of its own, but instead of requiring you to invoke it at runtime, you use the `rargs` binary to build your script. `rargs` takes every decorator and transforms it into Bash, while rearranging your functions along the way.
-The result is a new `bash` script with all your logic, plus additional functionality like argument and option parsing, `--help` documentation, and more.
+The result is a new Bash script with all your logic, plus additional functionality like argument and option parsing, `--help` documentation, and more.

 The easiest script you can make is one that only outputs its `help` message: